applibgroup/TypefaceHelper/README.md

 ## Overview

-We can use various custom typefaces asset for any text views(like TextView, Button, RadioButton, EditText, etc.), but there's no way to set the typeface as a styled theme to apply the typeface for overall screens in the app.
+We can use various custom typefaces asset for any text components (like Text, Button, RadioButton, etc.), but there's no way to set the typeface as a styled theme to apply the typeface for overall screens in the app.

 This library helps to do it in easy way :)